-If you are aware of a significant Foreign Corrupt Practice Act (FCPA) violation, please feel free to contact Russian Government Whistleblower Lawyer, Jason Coomer via e-mail message or use our submission form to have an international law attorney review a potential Foreign Corruption Practices Act Securities and Exchange Commission (SEC) Action.
+If you are aware of a significant Foreign Corrupt Practice Act (FCPA) violation or other illegal schemes, please feel free to contact Russian Government Whistleblower Lawyer, Jason Coomer via e-mail message or use our contact form.

-Russian Bribes, Russian Illegal Kickbacks and other Russian Government Corruption
+Bounty Actions Target Russian Bribery Scheme, Illegal Kickbacks and Slush Funds, Money Laundering, Shell Corporations, and other Russian Government Corruption

 Russia has long been known as a country where government corruption is prevalent and bribes are necessary to obtain business and contracts.
 Even today, decades after the dissolution of the Soviet Union, Russian government corruption is a significant issue for the government, economy, and large multinational corporations seeking to do business there.

-According to Transparency International's 2011 Bribe Payers Index as well as the 2008 Bribe Payers Index, Russia finished last.
+According to Transparency International's Bribe Payers Index, Russia commonly is considered one of the most corrupt countries in the world.
 The Transparency International bribe payers indexes rank the likelihood of companies from 28 leading economies to win business abroad by paying bribes.
 As such, according to the survey, it is most likely that a foreign corporation will pay a bribe to obtain business in Russia, than any other country surveyed.
 This research and many experts on the Russian economy, believe that Russia has institutionalized corruption that dates back generations and this Russian government corruption will be difficult to change.

-Despite this history of corruption, Russia has and is making progress in enacting new laws and working with the international community to develop new anticorruption laws to prevent institutionalized bribes, kickbacks, and other corruptions.
+Despite this history of corruption, Russia has and is making progress in enacting laws.
+In some instances, Russia also works with the international community to develop new anticorruption laws to prevent institutionalized bribes, kickbacks, and other corruptions.
 Russia has ratified the United Nations Convention against Corruption, a comprehensive anti-corruption pact that seeks to ensure that State Parties take steps to prevent corruption within their public and private sectors.
 The U.N.
 Convention provides a solid legal framework for any country serious about combating corruption.

 The Foreign Corrupt Practices Act (FCPA) prohibits bribery of foreign officials by U.S. companies and foreign companies listed on the U.S. securities exchange.
 The Foreign Corrupt Practices Act (FCPA) also requires such companies to maintain accurate books and records.
 Foreign Corrupt Practices Act Whistleblowers that properly report violations of the Foreign Corrupt Practice Act by a U.S. or foreign companies listed on the U.S. securities exchanges can recover a large reward for exposing Foreign Corrupt Practices Act (FCPA) violations.